john9francis/radiation-modeling/timeSpentPhase2.md

 - [ ] Test G4-Brems in docker

 - 10/9 10:00 am .25 hr learning about x-servers and geant4
-- 10/10 9:09 am 1.75 hr testing g4-brems in docker and working on TC.
+- 10/10 9:09 am 2 hr testing g4-brems in docker and working on TC.
 Update: Got TC working and created an automated script to build, which is a game changer.
 Next step is getting TC done to make sure the calorimeter works fine.
+- 10/11 9:02 am consulting the geant4 forum about my eBremsstrahlung issue